conjure-up/spells/canonical-kubernetes/addons/jfrog/README.md

 If the Basic installation is not suitable, then instead of accepting the defaults, the selections can be changed.
 Here is a brief description of the choices provided.

+1. Artifactory release name: Use a name for artifactory not exceeding 14 characters.
+For example, my-art-ha
-1. Database User: Artifactory by default creates a PostgresQL database user with the id artifactory.
+2. Database User: Artifactory by default creates a PostgresQL database user with the id artifactory.
 You can change the database user here.
-2. Database password: You change the default password for the database here.
+3. Database password: You change the default password for the database here.
-3. Force Reinstall Helm: You can use this to reinstall a new version
+4. Force Reinstall Helm: You can use this to reinstall a new version of Helm.
-4. Helm version: If you would like a specific version due to known issues with the latest, you can specify it here.
+5. Helm version: If you would like a specific version due to known issues with the latest, you can specify it here.
-5. Artifactory Service Type: Recommended to use LoadBalancer.
+6. Artifactory Service Type: Recommended to use LoadBalancer.
 NodePort is preferred if you already have a LoadBalancer.
-7. Artifactory release name and path.
-You can specify your own name and release path here.
-For examnple, --name myartifactory stable/artifactory.
+7. Artifactory release path: You can specify release path here.
+For example, stable/artifactory-ha
 8. Configure TLS can be set to true and in this case, provide the TLS cert and TLS key file location and the secret file name you would like to use.